antonio-miranda/Portfolio/R/README.md

-This contains example of code in R language
+This contains examples of code in R language